-Health and safety continues to be the most important aspect of what we do and why we do it.
+Health and safety continues to be the most important aspect of what the Company does and why it does it.
 It's the first core business agenda item at each board meeting and is supported by key information from all corners of Counties Power Group of businesses.

 Counties Power is an active member of the Business Leaders' Health and Safety forum whose perquisite for membership is a pledge to Zero Harm.
-Within the reporting period, Counties Power Safety Management System was externally audited and we retained certification.
-Like many other companies we continue to assess our key critical risks and the management thereof, with increasing insight being put on the health component of health and safety.
+Within the reporting period, Counties Power's Safety Management System was externally audited and retained certification.
+Like many other companies, Counties Power continues to assess key critical risks and the management thereof, with increasing insight being put on the health component of health and safety.

-201 7 201 6
+2018 2017

 TARGET ACTUAL TARGET ACTUAL

-Lost time Injuries (LTIs) 0 1 0 5
+Lost time Injuries (LTIs) 0 1 0 1

-Independent Auditor's Report To the Beneficiaries of Counties Power Consumer Trust
+Independent Auditor's Report

+To the Beneficiaries of Counties Power Consumer Trust